Duane Hopwood: Reception

-The film holds a 55% on review aggregator site Rotten Tomatoes based on 20 reviews, with an average rating of 5.7/10, but with no consensus.
-On Metacritic, the film holds a score of 53 out of 100, based on seven reviews from mainstream critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a score of 53 out of 100, based on seven reviews from mainstream critics, indicating "mixed or average" reviews.

-Peter Sobczynski gave the film a highly negative review, regarding the character of Duane as unlikable and the ending as being too upbeat.
-Sobczynski described the film as "a crock from beginning to end" and rated it one star of out five.
+Peter Sobczynski gave the film a highly negative review, regarding the character of Duane as unlikable.
+Sobczynski described the film as "a crock from beginning to end" and rated it one star out of five.
 J.R.
 Jones of The Chicago Reader commended the cast but criticized the comedic aspects.
 Scott Tobias of The A.V.
 Club called the film "middling" and unfavorably compared it to The Good Girl, featuring Schwimmer's Friends co-star, Jennifer Aniston.

 Robert Koehler of Variety also compared the film to The Good Girl, albeit it in a much more positive light.
 Koehler praised the performances of the cast and the realistic characterization.
 Roger Ebert gave the film three and a half stars out of four and named it as one of the best movies of 2005.
 Ebert praised the film's portrayal of alcoholism and stated that Schwimmer gave "one of those performances that transform the way we think about an actor."